 In this course, students acquire, manipulate and create digital imagery by utilizing the basic tools and techniques for pixel based imagery.
-They further enhance their imagery by integrated pre-existing work with newly created work.
+They use digitizing devices such as cameras and scanners to acquire images and learn to manipulate and control the technical aspects of the digital image.
 In addition, they format images for various purposes and media destinations while exploring the creative possibilities that pixel-based imagery provides.